huggingface/evaluation-guidebook/contents/human-evaluation/tips-and-tricks.md

 - **Supervise model as a judge**: You can combine the power of the model as a judge methodology (see the section on "Model as a judge") and human supervisors who validate or discard the results.
 Note that the biases discussed in the "Pros and cons of human evaluation" will apply here.

 - **Idenfity edge cases**: For an even faster task, use a jury of models and then have your human supervisor(s) step in where models disagree or there's a tie to break.
 Again, be aware of the biases discussed in the "Pros and cons of human evaluation".

+## End to end tutorial

+To build you own custom evaluation setup following these tips, you can follow this [practical tutorial](https://github.com/argilla-io/argilla-cookbook/tree/main/domain-eval) from Argilla.
+It guides you through building a custom evaluation task for your domain, using synthetic data and manual evaluation with [Argilla](https://github.com/argilla-io/argilla/) and [distilabel](https://github.com/argilla-io/distilabel).
+The guide starts from domain documents and results in a custom evaluation task that you can use to evaluate your model with [lighteval](https://github.com/huggingface/lighteval).